 To fully understand your company, we need input and synchrony from across the business.
 Think about other people and departments you can involve to reach an honest reflection of who you are and achieve some sort of synchronisation.
 It will also help with creating ambassadors for the future as they have been part of building something from the ground up!

-5. Feedback session
+5. Host a feedback session

 Incorporate the themes and quotes from the previous workshop and deliver a feedback session back to the company (more pizza and even more buy-in from the employees!).